nikolay508/MERN-Real-Time-Chat-App/README.md

-# React-Exam-Project from Nikolay Todorov
+# Chat Application by Nikolay Todorov

 ## ℹ️ About the project
 This app was developed as part of my exam project at SoftUni.
 It features a fully functional back-end implemented with Node.js and a dynamic front-end built with React.
 It is based on a chat application.
 It allows logged-in users to chat with friends and family seemlessly with many themes you can choose from and the option to change details to your account.